CryptoCurve/cryptocurve-sdk/README.md

 # Usage

-After creating an instance of the SDK class (see below for details), the following methods will be available:
+After creating an instance of the SDK.Client class (see below for details), the following methods will be available:

 ```
 sdk.setProvider(host, timeout, username, password);